StirfireStudios/SymphonyMachine/README.md

 ![screenshot](https://raw.github.com/StirfireStudios/ggj2016/master/media/screenshot.png)

-Symphony of the Machine is our 2016 entry into the Global Game Jam, you can read more about it here:
+Symphony of the Machine is our 2016 entry into the Global Game Jam, you can read more about it and find a binary build of the project here:

 http://globalgamejam.org/2016/games/symphony-machine